July 13, 2018, by Brigitte Nerlich

 This led to some discussion about labelling and ‘name-calling’ and a cross-over with another discussion about people who mis/inform others about climate change, which has been summarised to some extent by Ken Rice here.
 I was trying to make the point that using ‘alarmist’ as a blanket label for anybody who warns about the presence and impacts of climate change is a rather dangerous rhetorical move, as it will lead to doubt and inaction.
 (Ok, it’s actually a rather successful move, if you want to create doubt and inaction)

 Becoming an alarmist

-At the same time as I was engaging in some twitter conversations about climate change, I was also retweeting a lot of tweets about one extreme weather event after the other – floods, heatwaves, wildfires, not only ‘over there’ but also ‘over here’, and I asked myself, how will people see me now, as an ‘alarmist’, even a ‘warmist’ and a doom-monger?
+At the same time that I was engaging in some twitter conversations about climate change, I was also retweeting a lot of tweets about one extreme weather event after the other – floods, heatwaves, wildfires, not only ‘over there’ but also ‘over here’, and I asked myself, how will people see me now, as an ‘alarmist’, even a ‘warmist’ and a doom-monger?
 Are other people asking themselves the same question?
 If not why?

 I am not totally sure where I am going with this, but I have some more questions: Has climate change communication still a point?
 And if so what is it?
 And: Can there really, really be people out there who are not alarmed by climate change?
 How can one communicate with them if climate’s own communication efforts fail, so to speak?